 He was removed to the Chaloner Hospital, Guisborough, suffering from internal and other injuries and died about one hour after admittance.

-He had been driving for only 3 weeks emerged from Appleton Rd into the main road where a lorry was travelling at only a moderate speed and pulled in just over 10 yards.
+He had been driving for only 3 weeks.
+He emerged from Appleton Rd into the Main road where a lorry was travelling at only a moderate speed and pulled in just over 10 yards.

 Accidental death was recorded.

 In October 2019 Howard Wilson of the Skelton History Group found the following plaque screwed to the end of a table in Skelton Old Church.
 It appears to have come from St Peter's Church, North Skelton when

 it was converted into dwellings.

 A bye-election to fill a seat recently held by Mr J A Atkinson, was contested by - Mrs Elizabeth Anne Atkinson, widow.
 Mr Herbert Matthews, draughtsman and Mr Arthur Edward Peale, hotel proprietor.

 AIR RAID PRECAUTION A "FARCICAL" CHAOS.

 At the Council meeting complaint was made about the inaudibility of air raid warnings in some parts of the district.